crispinprojects/talkcalendar/README.md

 ## Versioning

 [SemVer](http://semver.org/) is used for versioning.
 The version number has the form 0.0.0 representing major, minor and bug fix changes.

-Please note that this version of Talk Calendar (Talk Calendar GTK4 Diphone) supercedes my previous and older Talk Calendar programs which have been forked.
-The code base has been completely re-written and so is not compatible with earlier versions.
-The new Talk Calendar application uses an Sqlite3 database for storing events rather than a csv file and is maintained with bug fixes while other projects are not.

 ## Author